Identification of single-input-single-output quantum linear systems: Transfer function identifiability

-Recently, a synthesis result has been established showing that the transfer function of a `generic' QLS has a pure cascade realisation \cite{cascade}.
-Translated to our setting, this means that given a $n$-mode QLS $(C,\Omega)$, one can construct an equivalent system (i.e. with the same transfer function) which is a series product of single mode systems.
-The result holds for a large class of systems characterised by the fact that the matrix $A$ admits a certain symplectic Schur decomposition, which holds for a dense, open sub-set of the relevant set of matrices.
+Recently, a synthesis result has been established showing that the transfer function of a ``generic'' QLS has a pure cascade realization \cite{cascade}.
+Translated to our setting, this means that given a $n$-mode QLS $(C,\Omega)$, one can construct an equivalent system (i.e., with the same transfer function) which is a series product of single mode systems.
+The result holds for a large class of systems characterized by the fact that the matrix $A$ admits a certain symplectic Schur decomposition, which holds for a dense, open subset of the relevant set of matrices.

 Assuming that such a cascade is possible, the transfer function is an $n$-mode product of single mode transfer functions, which are given by